Osteoporosis

 • Excess cortisol production (Cushing’s syndrome)

-• Low levels of testosterone in men (hypogonadism).
+• Low levels of testosterone in men (hypogonadism)

-1. Other causes include:
+2. Other causes include:

-• inflammatory arthritis (especially rheumatoid arthritis).
+• Inflammatory arthritis (especially rheumatoid arthritis)

-• inflammatory bowel disease
+• Inflammatory bowel disease

-• coeliac disease
+• Coeliac disease

-• chronic kidney disease.
+• Chronic kidney disease

-1. Medications such as: :
+3. Medications such as:

-• steroids (like prednisolone or anabolic steroids)
+• Steroids (like prednisolone or anabolic steroids)

-• some anti-epileptic drugs
+• Some anti-epileptic drugs

-• anti-oestrogen treatment for breast cancer (such as aromatase inhibitors)
+• Anti-oestrogen treatment for breast cancer (such as aromatase inhibitors)

-• testosterone-lowering treatments for prostate cancer.
+• Testosterone-lowering treatments for prostate cancer.

 Some lifestyle factors can also affect the risk of developing osteoporosis.
-For example, smoking, drinking excessive alcohol and not exercising increase the risk of developing osteoporosis, as does being underweight.
+For example, smoking, drinking excessive alcohol and not exercising can increase the risk of developing osteoporosis, as does being underweight.

 Regular exercise and a healthy diet are ways of reducing the risk of developing osteoporosis.
 Calcium makes bones strong and most adults need approximately 700mg of calcium a day; this can be achieved by eating low fat dairy food every day (two to three portions) or by adding bread and cereals, certain fish (sardines, pilchards, crab and salmon for example) and vegetables (broccoli and oranges) to the diet.
 There are some dairy free alternatives enriched with calcium that people unable to eat diary can incorporate in their diets too.
 Vitamin D is also important for bone strength – it is manufactured by the skin when exposed to sunlight and this provides approximately 90% of our vitamin D. The remaining 10% of vitamin D is obtained from the diet.
-Many people in UK have Vitamin D deficiency, especially in winter, due to the limited sun exposure.
+Many people in UK have Vitamin D deficiency, especially in the winter, due to the limited sun exposure.
 In 2016 the UK government recommended that most people should take a vitamin D supplement in the winter, and some people should take it all year round.

 What are the signs and symptoms of osteoporosis?

 Osteoporosis has no symptoms (asymptomatic) until fractures occur.
 Any fracture that occurs following minor injury should raise suspicion of underlying osteoporosis.
 The most common fractures seen in osteoporosis are those of the hip, wrist and spine bones (vertebrae), although fractures can occur at any site.
 Usually, fractures of the hip and wrist occur after a fall, but fractures of the vertebrae may happen without any obvious injury.
 Such fractures may not cause any symptoms or may be accompanied by the development of acute back pain, that may disappear over weeks or months.
-Multiple fractures of the spine can cause loss of height and significant spinal deformities especially marked abnormal curvature of the spine (kyphoscoliosis).
+Multiple fractures of the spine can cause loss of height and significant spinal deformities, including a marked abnormal curvature of the spine (kyphoscoliosis).

 How common is osteoporosis?